You Should Write A Book

 How Do I Know You’re Any Good?

 Read me.
 Look at the work I’ve done.
 My web site can show you ads and ad campaigns, articles I’ve written, web sites I’ve designed, graphic work I’ve done, an extensive list of clients, my resume, and so on.
+Give me a call and tell about the book you want to write–free of charge.
+If I sound knowledgeable and articulate, guess what–I probably am.

 If you want to find out if someone can cook — have a taste!